0xSage/noir-simple-signature/README.md

 Prover.toml

 ```
-// public
+// public inputs

 pub_key
 message
 signature
-// what else?
+// Think through what else should be a public signal

-// witness
+// witness inputs
 priv_key
+// Note: `priv_key could be an array of `0` and `1` Field elements.
+A bit redundant when you can just use a Field type, but for the sake of the exercise, let's use an array of bits.

-// what else?
+// Think through what else should be a witness input

 ```

 Verifier.toml

 ```
-// Think through what does the verifier need to know?
+// Think through what the verifier needs to know
 ```

 ### Bonus